 What is Digital Infrastructure?

-The definition of digital infrastructure is varied and complex, but in the context of this project we mean any or all of the following:
+The definition of digital infrastructure is varied and complex, but in the context of the SAFE project we meant any or all of the following:

 - A wiki - a website on which users collaboratively modify content and structure directly from the web browser